Alternative Addiction Treatments and Therapies

 Both of these methods can help increase relaxation, reduce cravings, and help you learn to more effectively manage times of emotional stress or dysregulation.

 - Role reversal allows the participants to switch places with one another and act as another person.
 This technique can help widen your perspective, as standing in someone else’s shoes can help you see how they might perceive the same situation.
-That can also help promote resolution of anger or past hurts; as you act as someone you have felt angry towards you may realize that it’s people who are hurting who end up hurting others.
+That can also help promote the resolution of anger or past hurts; as you act as someone you have felt angry towards, you may realize that it’s people who are hurting who end up hurting others.
 Furthermore, as another participant stands in your shoes, thoughts or feelings that you were unaware of may be revealed.

 - Doubling allows a therapist or another person to act out the inner voice of an actor.
 Oftentimes with substance abuse, the user is unaware of how they are actually feeling or may be in denial about their addiction.
 Having someone act out your inner voice can help you get more in touch with your emotional truths and the real consequences of your addiction.

 Through the development of these scenes, you also have the opportunity to act in different ways and see in real time how these adjustments impact the scene.
-As such, you are able to develop newer and more effective coping skills for a variety of situations, whether interpersonal or even intrapersonal.
+As such, you are able to develop newer and more effective coping skills for a variety of situations—whether interpersonal or even intrapersonal.
 Psychodrama may also help to resolve issues related to trauma, which often underlies addiction.

-What Are the Benefits of Alternative Treatment?
+What Are the Benefits of Alternative Treatments for Addiction?

 “These alternative methods are beneficial for overall psychological health and well-being and can improve certain factors that likely contribute to success with both treatment programs and relapse prevention.”

 - Alternative therapies offer a more comprehensive approach that addresses the whole person on a mental, emotional, physical, and spiritual level.
 Making sure that none of these areas gets left behind can increase your chances for success during treatment and reduce the risk of relapse.
-You can think of it this way: when you are trying to learn something new, the more ways it gets into your brain the easier it will be to recall.
-Similarly with treatment, the more ways you integrate the things you learn in treatment, the better your chances of recovery.
+You can think of it this way: when you are trying to learn something new, the more ways it gets into your brain, the easier it will be to recall.
+Similarly, with treatment, the more ways you integrate the things you learn in treatment, the better your chances are of recovery.